OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 ## Future Plans and Ideas

-- Fix the Vehicle Detection for the VSS
-- Add a way to control the max distance for new Landing Zones.
+- Add a way to control the max distance from player for new Landing Zones - Flying from one corner of the map to the opposite one can get tiring after a while.

 ## Known Issues

-CDLC Global Mobillisation Helicopter Assets arent propperly detected by the Vehicle Spawner Script.
+- After extended playtime, the helicopter gets immune to damage.

 ## Feel Free to help!